 Firstly, some background.
 There are many factors to consider, and pitfalls to avoid, when purchasing a property in Spain.
 I will focus on explaining the most important ones from a legal standpoint.

-- To begin with, Spain has buildings over 100 years old with very old registration records that must be cancelled before purchase.
+- To begin with, Spain has buildings over 100 years old with very old registration records that you must cancel before purchase.
 The most important examples include lifetime usufructs and long-term leases.

-- It is necessary to ensure that the property is not mortgaged or, if it is, that said mortgage is cancelled correctly.
+- It is necessary to ensure that the property is not mortgaged or, if it is, you need to cancel that said mortgage correctly.

 - When it comes time to reserve a property, you will be asked to sign a deposit contract (“arras” in Spanish).
-We strongly recommend that you have it reviewed in detail by a civil lawyer before signing, since some “arras” contracts conceal a true purchase agreement.
+We strongly recommend that you review it in detail with a civil lawyer before signing, since some “arras” contracts conceal a true purchase agreement.

-- Before making any payment, either to the estate agent or the seller, make sure to check how said payment will be made, since some “arras” (or deposit) contracts are written in such a way that you could lose the deposit if you do not finalize the purchase agreement.
+- Before making any payment, either to the estate agent or the seller, make sure to check how you will make said payment.
+Some “arras” (or deposit) contracts are written in such a way that you could lose the deposit if you do not finalize the purchase agreement.

-- There are also a number of certificates that must be signed before a notary that estate agencies do not typically provide unless the buyer specifically requests them.
+- There are also a number of certificates that you must sign before a notary that estate agencies do not typically provide unless the buyer specifically requests them.

 Lexidy Law Boutique has successfully participated in numerous property purchase procedures, of many scales and sizes.